 2. Length of Sales Cycle Forecasting

-The Length of Sales Cycle Forecasting model uses data about the time it takes a prospect to convert into a paying customer.
-It’s perfect for sales reps to forecast their sales per month or quarter while reminding them that objectivity is the key to sales success – not just relying on “gut-feeling.”
+The Length of Sales Cycle Forecasting model uses data about the time it takes for a prospect to convert into a paying customer.
+It’s perfect for sales reps to forecast their sales per month or quarter while reminding them that objectivity is the key to sales success – not just relying on “gut feeling.”

 How it works

-This sales forecasting method requires constant tracking of when and how prospects enter the sales pipeline.
-That’s why it pays to have a robust CRM system integrated with all other functions of your organisation, alongside practising sales enablement techniques to synchronise both sales and marketing teams.
+This sales forecasting method requires constantly tracking when and how prospects enter the sales pipeline.
+That’s why it pays to have a robust CRM system integrated with all other functions of your organization, alongside practicing sales enablement techniques to synchronize both sales and marketing teams.

 The Pros & Cons

-You should first consider that if your CRM doesn’t integrate with your marketing software and automatically log interactions, sales reps will spend too much time manually entering the data – a costly and laborious activity that’s easily avoidable.
-Furthermore, if your sales team don’t relentlessly track data, even small mistakes can substantially affect predictions.
+You should first consider that if your CRM doesn’t integrate with your marketing software and automatically logs interactions, sales reps will spend too much time manually entering the data – a costly and laborious activity that’s easily avoidable.
+Furthermore, even small mistakes can substantially affect predictions if your sales team doesn’t relentlessly track data.
 Overall, it’s a handy objective method that you can apply to various lead sources to generate a more accurate forecast.

 3. Intuitive Forecasting

-If your business is brand new, but you want to forecast sales, you can’t rely on historical data – so what can you do?
-Ask your sales team to forecast their sales for the following required period based on their intuition.
+If your business is brand new but wants to forecast sales, you can’t rely on historical data – so what can you do?
+Based on their intuition, ask your sales team to forecast their sales for the following required period.
 Salespeople can do this by examining their current deals in the sales pipeline alongside any prospect opportunities they have planned to produce an approximate sales forecast.

 4. Historical Forecasting

 The historical sales forecasting method is a quick, simple framework for estimating sales for the upcoming month, quarter, or year.
-The method works by using historical data to roughly determine numbers for the same period.
+The method works by using historical data to determine numbers for the same period roughly.

 The Pros & Cons